lucasdickey/a-ok-player/README.md

 ## Features

 - User authentication with Supabase (with mock authentication option for testing)
-- RSS feed input and management
+- RSS feed input and management with real-time feed parsing
-- Podcast playback with queue management
+- Podcast episode indexing and playback
-- Bookmarking and saving episodes
-- Playback state persistence across devices
+- Episode streaming with playback controls
 - Library management for subscribed podcasts
+- "Your Stream" view of recent episodes from subscribed podcasts
+- Responsive design with modern UI

 ## Tech Stack

 - **Frontend**: Next.js, React, Tailwind CSS, shadcn/ui
 - **Backend**: Next.js API Routes
-- **Database**: Supabase (PostgreSQL)
+- **Database**: Supabase (PostgreSQL) for production, localStorage for development
 - **Authentication**: Supabase Auth with mock option for local development
+- **RSS Parsing**: rss-parser library with CORS proxy
 - **State Management**: Local Storage (for development) and Supabase (for production)
 - **Deployment**: Vercel